vkoves/electrify-chicago/README.md

 ```bash
 pytest
 ```

-This assumes that `pytest` has been installed, see setup.

 Run the following command for individual unit test suite (where XXX is something like `test_clean_all_years`) in the Docker bash shell: